SashG91/brew-that/README.md

     - Steps to declare and connect the Google APIs to my worksheet.
     - Function to update the worksheet.
     - Steps to deploy the project to Heroku.

 * Coders Bistro by arthur Mezaonik
-    - Deployment section steps in README.
+    - Ideas for Deployment section steps in README.
     - Libraries section used and descriptions in README.

-* Cara McAvinchey-Scoop project for direction and guidance on features.
+* Cara McAvinchey- The Scoop project for direction and guidance on features.
 * Flowchart created using [diagrams.net](https://www.geeksforgeeks.org/python-randint-function/?ref=gcse)

 -[Code Institute Template](https://github.com/Code-Institute-Org/python-essentials-template)
     - The Template for the GUI for this project was provided by Code Institute.
 This allows for the Command line to be shown and used within the browser.
 * Deployment template for students to use for P3

-### Content

-Use bullet points to list out sites you copied text from and cross-reference where those show up on your site

 ### Media

-Make a list of sites you used images from.
-If you used several sites try to match up each image to the correct site.
-This includes attribution for icons if they came from font awesome or other sites, give them credit.
+No images were used.

 ### Acknowledgments

 *I would like to thank my mentor Malia Havlicek for facilitating both detailed and useful project meetings and the support of the CI tutor team for assisting with overcoming challenges during this project.
 * The tutors at Code Institute for their patience and support.
 * The Code Institute Slack community for tips and guidance.